How to Embed Matters: Evaluation of EO Embedding Design Choices: Related Work

 \paragraph{Geospatial Foundation Models.} Recent advances in large-scale self-supervised learning on multispectral EO data have led to the emergence of Geospatial Foundation Models (\mbox{GeoFMs})~\cite{xiao2025foundation, wang_ssl4eo-s12_2023, wilkinson_environmental_2024}.
 Early models use convolutional backbones such as ResNets~\cite{hoeser_object_2020, xiong_earthnets_2022}, which encode locality priors, while newer approaches adopt Vision Transformers (ViTs)~\cite{dosovitskiy_image_2020, wang_ssl4eo-s12_2023} to capture long‑range dependencies via self‑attention.
 Multimodal \mbox{GeoFMs} further extend these architectures to integrate multi-modal EO inputs~\cite{dofa, jakubik_terramind_2025}.
 Self‑supervised learning (SSL) underpins most \mbox{GeoFMs}, spanning contrastive methods~\cite{he_momentum_2020, caron_emerging_2021}, masked reconstruction approaches~\cite{he_masked_2022, wang_feature_2024}, and extensions tailored to multimodal or multi‑label EO data~\cite{wang_multi-label_2024, wang_decoupling_2024}. \mbox{GeoFMs} are typically evaluated via end-to-end fine-tuning with task-specific decoders.

 \paragraph{Embedding-Centric Workflows in EO.} EO research increasingly publishes and leverages precomputed vector representations (embeddings) that summarize scene content and enable efficient downstream use~\cite{klemmer2025earth}.
 These task‑agnostic embeddings capture general spatial, spectral, or spatiotemporal structure and support broad reuse.
-Examples include SatCLIP~\cite{klemmer_satclip_2025}, which derives global location embeddings via contrastive image–coordinate alignment; TESSERA~\cite{feng2025tessera}, which produces pixel-wise temporal embeddings from multi-temporal observations; and AlphaEarth Foundations~\cite{brown2025alphaearth}, which models continuous spatiotemporal embedding fields to summarize multi-sensor EO.
-These efforts advance an embedding centric paradigm in which \mbox{GeoFMs} are trained to produce reusable representations as standalone data products.
-In parallel, many existing \mbox{GeoFMs} developed for end‑to‑end adaptation are increasingly used as off the shelf feature extractors~\cite{czerkawski_global_2024}, with the backbone acting as a frozen encoder.
+Examples include SatCLIP~\cite{klemmer_satclip_2025}, which derives global location embeddings via contrastive image-coordinate alignment; TESSERA~\cite{feng2025tessera}, which produces pixel-wise temporal embeddings from multi-temporal observations; and AlphaEarth Foundations~\cite{brown2025alphaearth}, which models continuous spatiotemporal embedding fields to summarize multi-sensor EO.
+These efforts advance an embedding-centric paradigm in which \mbox{GeoFMs} are trained to produce reusable representations as standalone data products.
+In parallel, many existing \mbox{GeoFMs} developed for end‑to‑end adaptation are increasingly used as off-the-shelf feature extractors~\cite{czerkawski_global_2024}, with the backbone acting as a frozen encoder.
 However, design choices around representation depth, aggregation, and fixed‑size construction remain largely heuristic.
 In contrast, we systematically analyze embedding extraction from frozen \mbox{GeoFMs}, examining how architecture, layer selection, pooling, and pretraining objective influence downstream performance and robustness, providing guidance for embedding-centric GeoFM design and use.